 Important Government Changes to Private Health Insurance

-You’ve heard a lot about health insurance reforms, some of these changes have already come into effect, while others like the standardised gold, silver and bronze health insurance tiers will be implemented at the start of April 2019.
+You’ve heard a lot of talk about the private health insurance reforms for 2019/2020.
+Some of these changes have already come into effect, while others like the gold, silver and bronze health insurance tiers only has to be implemented by 1 April 2020.

 Click on the health insurance reform you’d like to learn more about, and the page will scroll down to the relevant section.

 |Health insurance reform||How the reforms affect you||Effective date|

 |Properly informed about out-of-pocket costs||Ensuring consumers are adequately informed about the potential out of pocket costs.||2 Jan 2018|

 |Changes to the Prosthesis list benefits||Reduced expenditures on prostheses under an agreement with the Medical Technology Association of Australia.||1 Feb 2018|

 |More support for mental health services||Easier for people without full cover to upgrade and access mental health services and drug & alcohol treatment.||1 Apr 2018|